m-zagar/In-the-dark-motion-sensor/README.md

 # In-the-dark-motion-sensor
 A project for the "Embedded computer systems" class.
+(Undergraduate University Study of Computing)

 The goal of the project was to roughly simulate an in-the-dark motion sensor using ATmega16a microprocessor, it's development board, a BISS0001 micro power PIR motion sensor and a GL55 series photoresistor.